 Upon receiving approval of the PGIA for binding, two bound copies of the thesis and one soft copy (in PDF format) shall be submitted by the candidate to the PGIA within the stipulated time period of the degree program.
 The date of submission of the bound copies to the PGIA will be the effective date of the research degree.
-One copy shall become the property of the Institute and the copy with original signatures of examiners and supervisors will be returned to the student.
+If the student having passed the Thesis